Human rights in Austria: Freedom from arbitrary or unlawful deprivation of life

-There were no reports that the government or its agents committed arbitrary or unlawful killings.
+There were no known instances of arbitrary or unlawful killings carried out by the government or its representatives.

-In August, a Vienna court found four members of the elite Wiener Einsatzgruppe Alarmabteilung police unit guilty of torturing and seriously injuring Gambian asylum seeker Bakary J. earlier in the year during a deportation incident.
-Three police officers received eight-month suspended sentences, and a fourth officer was given a six-month suspended sentence.
-The Austrian chapter of Amnesty International criticized the verdict as being too lenient.
+In August 2006, a court in Vienna convicted four officers from the Wiener Einsatzgruppe Alarmabteilung, an elite police unit, for abusing and severely injuring Gambian asylum seeker Bakary J. earlier that year during a deportation procedure.
+The sentences included eight months of suspended imprisonment for three officers, and six months suspended for a fourth.
+The Austrian branch of Amnesty International condemned the judgments as overly lenient.

-In August the attorney for a Nigerian asylum seeker claimed that Austrian police physically injured him during his forced deportation.
-The incident occurred in Frankfurt, Germany after the Nigerian refused to board a plane to Nigeria.
+Also in August, legal representation for a Nigerian asylum seeker reported that Austrian law enforcement officers had inflicted physical harm on their client during a deportation attempt.
+The incident allegedly took place in Frankfurt, Germany, after the individual declined to board a flight to Nigeria.

 Disappearances

 There were no reports of politically motivated disappearances.

 Freedom from torture and other cruel, inhuman, or degrading treatment or punishment

 The law prohibits such practices; however, there were reports that police beat and abused persons.

 In 2005 the Council of Europe's Committee for the Prevention of Torture (CPT) reported a "considerable number" of allegations of police mistreatment of criminal detainees.
 The interior ministry investigated these cases but concluded that none of the accusations could be verified.

 During the year the government continued to deny an extradition request from Kosovo authorities in the case of a police officer convicted in his absence for torture while serving in Kosovo's civilian international police in 2003.
 The government recalled the officer from Kosovo, but allowed him to remain on duty during the investigation.
 Following the investigation, the officer was removed from his former job in the Ministry of the Interior and demoted to a lower position.
 In October, the government officially closed the case.